Skip to content

 • Use the cheapest model that produces acceptable results (GPT-3.5/Claude Haiku for simple tasks)

-• Keep prompts concise — every token costs money
+• Keep prompts concise—every token costs money

 • Add basic rate limiting if you share the project publicly

-What Comes After the Weekend
+What Should You Do After the Weekend?

 If your project is useful, you will naturally want to improve it.
 Resist the urge to add complexity immediately.
 Use it for a week first.
 The real improvements become obvious through actual usage, not through imagining features in advance.